Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 November 2025 22.30.57 UTC
+- WIB: Senin, 10 November 2025 23.37.26 UTC
-- WITA: Senin, 10 November 2025 23.30.57 UTC
+- WITA: Selasa, 11 November 2025 00.37.26 UTC
-- WIT: Selasa, 11 November 2025 00.30.57 UTC
+- WIT: Selasa, 11 November 2025 01.37.26 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: friendship
+Kategori: success